tudor1805/sketches-cpp/README.md

                   << "Computed Quantile Value: " << computed_quantile << "\n";
     }

+## Build

+The build system uses [CMake](https://cmake.org/).
+You can compile the example application by running the following commands:

+    mkdir build && cd build

+    cmake ../ -DBUILD_EXAMPLES=ON
+    cmake --build .

+    examples/DDSketch_Examples

 ## Performance

 Below, we will attempt to benchmark the insertion rate of the algorithm